gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

 | Sagaseta & Whittle (2001) [[#SSPM]_].

 This theoretical study provided the project team insights into
-      * The expected displacement of clay due to hydraulic jacking circular piles.
+      * The expected displacement of clay due to hydraulic jacking of circular piles.

 | The radial soil displacement, at r > 3R \ :sub:`pile`\  , of a 350mm diameter circular pile that is driven 30m into stress-free clay surface can be determined from the **Small Strain Path Method**